 John Shirk

 avatar

-JOHN SHIRK – In the Year of Focus, we take a look at the prayer of Jesus for unity.
+JOHN SHIRK – In the Year of Focus, we take a look at the value of waiting on God.

-The prayer of Jesus for unity among His followers is worth examining for a faith-focused life.
+The value of waiting on God is worth examining for a faith-focused life.

+John Shirk